Gerry-Aballa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody - Gives execute permission to owner, group owner and the world 8-James_Bond - Gives only user all permissions 9-John_Doe - Sets the permission -rwxr-x-wx
+7-everybody - Gives execute permission to owner, group owner and the world 8-James_Bond - Gives only user all permissions 9-John_Doe - Sets the permission -rwxr-x-wx 10-mirror_permissions - Mirror permissions of file 'olleh' to file 'hello'